Club World Cup 2025 prize money: How much will teams earn?

 £407m will be shared between all of the sides involved as a reward for participation, with the rest of the prize money allocated based on performance.

-Premier League representatives Chelsea and Manchester City could get their hands on up to £97m should they become the inaugural winners of the expanded tournament.
+Premier League representatives Chelsea and Man City could head back to English shores with as much as £97m should they become the first winners of the expanded tournament, which would no doubt boost their transfer funds with next season in mind.

 RadioTimes.com brings you a full round-up of Club World Cup 2025 prize money.